Submit Your Manuscript

 Transfer of Copyright

 All authors (and co-authors) must complete and submit a transfer-of-copyright form as part of the initial submissions process.
 This agreement grants nonexclusive rights to ISTE, and all rights revert back to the author if the work is not published.
-Please download the form, fill it out, and send it by regular mail to:
+Please download the copyright agreement, fill it out, sign it and send it to us by one of the following methods:

 Learning & Leading with Technology Magazine